fishmaq/cyber-journaling-tool/README.md

 ## What is this?

-The Cyber-Journaling Tool is a project for documenting Cybersecurity Incidents and displaying them on a big presenter screen.
+The Cyber-Journaling Tool is a project for documenting Cybersecurity Incidents and displaying them.
 ### Table of Contents
    - [Project Structure](#project-structure)
    - [Setup](#setup)